Generalization of Arnold's $J^+$-invariant for pairs of immersions: The -invariant for oriented pairs of generic immersions

-\textit{Proof: }Let $K$ be a pair of immersions, which traverses a tangency during a homotopy.
+\textit{Proof: }Let $K$ be an oriented pair of immersions, which traverses a tangency between $S_1$ and $S_2$ during a homotopy.
 Figure \ref{allgFall} shows the local neighbourhood by traversing a direct or inverse tangency.
 The left branch is part of the immersion $S_1$, the right one is part of the immersion $S_2$.
 The values $x$, $y$, $z$ and $s$ are the winding numbers of the single components.
 We consider